From Rishis to Researchers: Brahmaand Nav Varsh to Fuse Ancient Insights with Scientific temperament - www.lokmattimes.com

 From Rishis to Researchers: Brahmaand Nav Varsh to Fuse Ancient Insights with Scientific temperament

-PNN New Delhi [India], March 12: Prepare to embark on an extraordinary journey that transcends boundaries and awakens the ...
+New Delhi (India), March 13: Prepare to embark on an extraordinary journey that transcends boundaries and awakens the soul! ...

-New Delhi [India], March 12: Prepare to embark on an extraordinary journey that transcends boundaries and awakens the soul!
-The Brahmaand Nav Varsh festival, a spectacular 9-day cultural celebration in the nation's capital from April 9-18, 2024, is all set to enthral people from all walks of life with its unique synthesis of ancient wisdom and cutting-edge science.
+New Delhi (India), March 13: Prepare to embark on an extraordinary journey that transcends boundaries and awakens the soul!
+The Brahmaand Nav Varsh festival, a spectacular 9-day cultural celebration in the nation’s capital from April 9-18, 2024, is all set to enthral people from all walks of life with its unique synthesis of ancient wisdom and cutting-edge science.

 The festivities will commence with a record-setting endeavor – the powerful resonance of 11,000 conch shells being sounded together in a spiritually invigorating overture.
 “The sacred shakha’s reverberations are not just noise, they are a cosmic call stirring the divinity within us and heralding a new era of universal peace and upliftment,” shares Rishiwar Hari Prakash Ji, a revered spiritual guru and Adhyaksh Vyam Rishiputra.